-- Select the option Immediate restart without restart interlock. - ✓ The OSSDs switch to the ON state if there is no longer an object in the protective field. - ► Choose the option Automatic restart after ... and enter the delay time. - ✓ The OSSDs switch to the ON state if there is no longer an object in the protective field for the specified duration.
+- Select the option Immediate restart without restart interlock. - The OSSDs switch to the ON state if there is no longer an object in the protective field. - Choose the option Restart interlock, reset required. - The OSSDs only switch to the ON state if the operator activates the reset control switch. - Choose the option Automatic restart after ... and enter the delay time. - The OSSDs switch to the ON state if there is no longer an object in the protective field for the specified duration.